 Curcumin’s high antioxidant concentration also helps strengthen the body’s immune system.
 Strengthened immunity leads to better resistance against various diseases, including the common cold.

-Turmeric supplements are even effective in treating allergies and their symptoms.
+Turmeric supplements are even effective in treating the symptoms of asthma and allergies.
 An allergy takes place when your immune system over-reacts to foreign substances.
 We refer to these substances as “allergens.”
 Your body mistakenly identifies them as harmful, triggering an immune system response.

 Our body’s response leads to the release of histamines.
 When histamine release occurs, it causes allergy-related symptoms.
 The symptoms experienced depend on the allergen itself.
 They can affect different bodily systems, and the effects range from mild to severe.